 (If you’re questioning this, think again of the original Road Runner Rules.
 How different a cartoon would it be if those nine things weren’t consistent?)

-My Road Runner Rules for JasonDoesStuff (and The Action Army)
+Example Road Runner Rules for JasonDoesStuff (My Previous Business)

 1. Something unique: I will always write and share content in my own authentic voice.
 I will not remove my nonsensical tangents and commentary.
 Those are what make my content stand out from the rest.